How to Teach Art to a Curious Teen (When You Know Nothing About Art!)

 My daughter loves that she gets to teach me.
 She is great at explaining and gives excellent encouragement.

-I love that the program explains not only basics such as shading and contrast but we have gotten to play with molding, creating collages, color and pencil drawings.
+I love that the program explains not only basics such as shading and contrast but we have gotten to play with molding, creating collages, and color, and pencil drawings.

 In the end, I discovered I was right, you really can teach what you don’t know.
 You just need to be determined enough to find a way.